Responsible Whale Watching

 1. A vessel should approach an area of known or suspected whale activity with extreme caution.

-2. A vessel within 1⁄2 mile (800 yards) of a whale is considered to be in the vicinity of whales.
+2. A vessel within 1 km of a whale is considered to be in the vicinity of whales.

-3. A vessel entering the vicinity of whales within 1⁄2 mile of a whale is considered to be in the slow approach zone and should operate at a low wake speed.
-A vessel within 1⁄4 mile of a whale is considered to be in the slow zone and should operate at a recommended 7 knots or less, with a reduced wake.
+3. A vessel entering the vicinity of whales within 1 km (often we slow down even further away) of a whale is considered to be in the slow approach zone and should operate at a low wake speed.
+A vessel within 1 km of a whale is considered to be in the slow zone and should operate at a recommended 7 knots or less, with a reduced wake.

 4. The speed transition should be observed in reverse while a vessel is departing the vicinity of whales.